mjstraughan/CubingHistory/docs/3x3/Steps/CLL+1.md

 ### Idea

 Thom Barlow started discussing the idea around 2010.[<sup>1</sup>][1] However, there wasn't a system to make it work.
+Solving the corners while solving a specific edge every solve was obvious, but Barlow wanted to solve any of the four U layer edges and reduce the number of algorithms to learn.
 Discussions for the idea were occurring in IRC and on speedsolving.com.

 ![](img/CLL+1/Barlow1.png)